Meet The Young Lady Bringing The Toads Back To Trade Street in Greer, SC

 Kelsi and Greer Mayor Rick Danner

-If you are having trouble finding some, there’s also a list of locations.
+If you get stuck, you can even find a list of Toad locations.
 The list includes what historical relevance the clue mentioned.
-So even if you have to cheat a little, there’s still a lot to gain in a look back at the growth of Downtown Greer.
+So even if you have to cheat a little, there’s still a lot to gain in a look back at the growth of downtown Greer.
 See how many you can do without peaking, though.
 The Toads (off of) Trade might be a bit trickier.

 Following The Toads on Social Media